1. What’s the repo market?

 4. Why did that all happen?

 In one view, different events that acted as catalysts just happened to land at the same time and push in the same direction.
 A big swath of new Treasury debt settled into the marketplace, landing on dealers’ balance sheets just as cash was being sucked out by quarterly tax payments companies needed to send to the government.
 Many also say the weight of post-crisis regulations served to slow banks from adding more cash by jumping in to grab the windfall of higher repo rates.
+Researchers at the Bank for International Settlements, a kind of central bank for central banks, suggest there are deeper structural issues related to the concentration of repo activity among the top four U.S. banks and the fact that their portfolios of high-quality liquid assets are skewed more toward Treasuries relative to reserves.
+Analysts also pointed to the increasing use of the Treasury repo market by hedge funds’.

 In its first direct injection of cash to the banking sector since the financial crisis, it laid out as much as $75 billion a day in temporary cash over four days to quell the funding crunch and push the effective fed funds rate down.
 In what are known as overnight system repos, the Fed lent cash to primary dealers against Treasury securities or other collateral.